24 min read

 Skills and expertise

-This challenge is even more pressing because the use of AI in procurement isn’t a “set it and forget it” solution.
-Unlike simpler automation tools, it requires ongoing attention and expertise.
-Your team needs to understand not just how to operate the software, but how to interpret the data it generates, adjust algorithms as needed, and use AI-driven insights to make more informed decisions.
+This challenge is even more urgent because the use of AI in procurement isn’t a “set it and forget it” solution.
+Unlike simpler automation tools, AI requires ongoing attention and training.
+Your team needs to understand not just how to operate the software, but how to interpret the data it generates, adjust algorithms as needed, and use correct AI-driven insights to make more informed decisions.

 Mitigation strategies: How to address procurement AI risks and challenges